apache/horaedb-docs/docs/src/operation/observability.md

 ## Grafana

-[Grafana](https://github.com/grafana/grafana) is a open and composable observability and data visualization platform.
+[Grafana](https://github.com/grafana/grafana) is an open and composable observability and data visualization platform.

 ### Run